simsong/stats_2010/recon/README.md

 To give you an idea of how long this takes, know that synthesizing (AK,110) (Juno), population 31,275, with 6 census tracts, required 1183 seconds of CPU and 43GB of RAM with --j2==1.
 With --j2=8 it requires 284 seconds of CPU and the same amount of RAM (because the RAM is shared).

-    python3 03_synth_lp_files.py all all
+    python3 s3_pandas_synth_lp_files.py all all

+You are better off with:

+    python3 scheduler.py

-4. Run the Gurobi on the LP files.
+4. Run the Gurobi on the compressed LP files.

-    (Needs instructions)
+You can run Gurobi on the compressed LP files with:

+    python3 s4_run_gurobi.py state county [tracts]

+But honestly, you are better off letting the scheduler do it:

+    python3 scheduler.py

-5. Generate the final report
+5. Generate the microdata:

-    (Needs instructions)
+    python3 s5_make_microdata.py all

+6. Status reports.

+If you can run a CGI script on a web server that has access to your MySQL server, you can use `report.cgi` to monitor the progress of `scheduler.py`

 # Design
 Requirements:
 * A place to store all of the data that's persistent.
-Options:
-  * backed up file systems;
+Right now we recommend a file system that is shared between all of your compute nodes.
+* A MySQL server
-  * Amazon S3.
+* Python3
-* A way to distribute the load among many processes.

-Goals:
-1. consistent naming scheme for data files
-2. Make as few changes to the structure of original code as possible
-3. All programs are testable and generate provenance for output

-Changes:
-1. All encodings changed to UTF-8 (previously UTF-8859-1 was hard-coded in several places).
-2. Variables replaced with descriptive names.
-E.g. "string" becomes "line"
-3. The file `[sf1_vars_race_binaries.csv](sf1_vars_race_binaries.csv)` specifies the mapping from the published tables to the various tabulations.
-Previously it used Y to indicate a value was present in a tabulation and a N to indicate it was not, and "missing" to indicate that it was missing.
-This caused memory issues with pandas.
-We have changed this according to:  "missing" -> -1, "N" -> 0, "Y" -> 1.
-This lets the columns be represented as integers rather than objects.
+* Lot of CPU and RAM

 ## File Layout

 Source Code Hierarchy: